 With that understood, let’s explore the Jorvik facilities.

-The differences between the two profiles can be summarized by the restrictions that are removed or replaced from the Ravenscar restrictions list:
+The differences between the two profiles can be summarized by the restrictions that are removed or replaced from the Ravenscar restrictions list.
+The pertinent Ravenscar list is as follows::

 - Max_Entry_Queue_Length => 1